borksh/bork/docs/index.md

   chsh -s $(brew --prefix)/bin/fish fi
 ```
-There are four functions to help you take further actions after a change:
+There are five functions to help you take further actions after a change:

 - `did_install`: did the previous assertion result in the item being installed
   from scratch?